EgoEverything: A Benchmark for Human Behavior Inspired Long Context Egocentric Video Understanding in AR Environment: Data Collection Procedure

 \subsection{Video Stream Summary and Clustering}

-Our dataset EgoEverything draws from real egocentric videos with gaze annotations, specifically the Aria Everyday Activities (AEA) \cite{lv2024aria} and Nymeria \cite{ma2024nymeria} datasets.
-The former consists of 143 clips (7.3 hours total) capturing annotated daily activities across five indoor environments with synchronized gaze data.
-The latter contains approximately 300 hours of recordings from nearly 50 indoor and outdoor scenes with real gaze traces.
+EgoEverything is built based on the real-trace egocentric video dataset that included the real gaze tracking trace, including the AriaEveryday Activities (AEA) dataset~\cite{lv2024aria} and Nymeria dataset~\cite{ma2024nymeria}.
+The AEA dataset includes 143 daily activity clips across 5 indoor locations, totaling $\sim 7.3$ hours, while the {source} Nymeria dataset has $\sim 300$ hours of videos from $\sim 50$ locations. {EgoEverything samples from these sources and contains more than 100 hours of video in total.} Both datasets provide egocentric videos and user gaze points recorded by smart glasses.

 While the Nymeria dataset provides rich, time-aligned narration text describing major events and interacted objects, the AEA dataset lacks such annotations.
-To address this gap, we cluster consecutive frames within each video clip and generate action summaries, following the procedure outlined in Step 1 of Figure~\ref{fig:pipeline}.

-We cluster consecutive frames within each video clip using k-means on ResNet-50 \cite{he2016deep} features and generate action summaries (see Appendix~\ref{app:clustering} for details).
-After clustering, the majority of AEA segments span 2–8 seconds.
-Each segment is then passed to a VLM-based captioning model, which generates a textual summary along with the segment’s start–end timestamps.
-Concatenating these segment-level summaries yields the Action Summary, as illustrated in Step 1 of Figure~\ref{fig:pipeline}.
-Finally, the summaries are manually reviewed to eliminate obvious errors.
+To address this gap, we cluster consecutive frames within each video clip and generate action summaries, following Step 1 of Figure~\ref{fig:pipeline}.
+Specifically, we first extract frame-level visual features using a pretrained ResNet-50~\cite{he2016deep}, and then apply the k-means algorithm to group the frames into clusters. {For AEA, which lacks activity-level narration, $K$ controls the temporal granularity of VSSC summaries rather than serving as a semantic label.
+We evaluated $K \in \{8,12,16\}$ and empirically selected $K=12$ because it produced the best downstream question quality in our pipeline.
+Larger $K$ values yield finer, more verbose summaries, while smaller values merge distinct actions.} To mitigate label jitter, we apply temporal smoothing by assigning each frame the most common label within a $\pm 5$-frame window.
+Finally, clips with identical labels are merged into contiguous segments while enforcing a minimum segment duration of two seconds.